exercism/v3/.github/ISSUE_TEMPLATE/ask-question.md

 assignees: ""
 ---

 [Use this issue template to ask a question.
-Before you do though, please check the [existing issues][issues] to see if this question has already been asked.
-If this is indeed a new question, please fill in the issue template, and remove any sections wrapped in square brackets (such as this section!).]
+Before you do though, please check the [open][issues-open] and [closed][issues-closed] issues to see if this question has already been asked or answered.
+If this is a new question, please fill in the issue template, and remove any sections wrapped in square brackets (such as this section!).]

 [Please give as much context as possible, such as: